dragonwolfsp/dotfiles/AppData/Roaming/nvda/addons/MathCAT/doc/fr/readme.md

 pas encore complètement établi.

 ## Mise à jour du Journal de MathCAT

+### Version 0.6.3

+* All the language and braille Rule files are zipped up per directory and unzipped on demand.

+	* This currently saves ~5mb when Rules.zip is unzipped, and will save even more as more languages and braille codes are added.
+	* This is in preparation for MathCAT being built into NVDA 2024.3

+* Added new preference `DecimalSeparator`.

+	* The default value is `Auto`, with other values being ".", ",", and "Custom".
+The first three values set `DecimalSeparators` and `BlockSeparators`.
+	* `Auto` sets those preferences based on the value of the `Language` pref.
+For some language such as Spanish, `,` is used in some countries and `.` is used in others.
+In this case, it is best to set the language to also include the country code (e.g, `es-es` or `es-mx`) to ensure the right value is used.

+* Added Swedish to supported languages.
+* Added more Unicode chars to include both all Unicode chars marked as "Sm" and those with a mathclass (except Alphabetic and Glyph classes) in the Unicode standard.
+* After changing how prefs work in a previous version, I forgot to change `MathRate` and `PauseFactor` to be numbers, not strings.
+* Fixed bug in the braille Rules (missed change from earlier) where a third argument should have been given to say to look in the _Braille_ `definitions.yaml` files and not the speech ones when looking up the value of a definition.
+* Cleaned up use of `definitions.yaml`.
+* Fixed some bugs in the MathML cleanup for "," decimal separators.
+* Found a bug in braille highlighting when nothing is highlighted (maybe never happens which is why I didn't see it in practice?)
+* Fixed "Describe" mode so that it works -- it is still very minimal and probably not useful yet
+* Fixed minimum supported version

+### Version 0.5.6
+* Added Copy As... to the MathCAT dialog (in the "Navagation" pane).
+* Fixed a bug where the language reverted to English when changing speech styles.
+* Fixed a bug with navigation and braille
+* Fixed some Asciimath spacing problems.
+* Improved chemistry recognition
+* Updated MathCAT to new BANA Nemeth chemistry spec (still only single line and special case style/font changes not handled)
+* Fix a crash when non-ASCII digits (e.g., bold digits) are used in numbers
+* Don't use italic indicators in braille codes when the math alphanumeric italic chars are used
+* Some other smaller bug fixes that weren't reported by users

 ### Version 0.5.0
 * Ajout du code braille LaTeX allemand.
 Contrairement à d'autres codes